 Part 1: ENTITLEMENT

-Injury Benefit is a benefit available under the Occupational Injuries Scheme, and is a weekly payment made to an insured person if s/he is unfit for work either due to an accident arising out of and in the course of employment or due to the contraction of a prescribed disease due to the type of work s/he does.
+Injury Benefit is a benefit available under the Occupational Injuries Scheme, and is a weekly payment made to an insured person if they are unfit for work either due to an accident arising out of and in the course of employment or due to the contraction of a prescribed disease due to the type of work they do.

 The Scheme was introduced on 1 May 1967.